 Load the joints

 Remove the bulk of the grout by wiping in a serpentine motion.
 This helps evenly distribute the grout and prevents the grout float edge from digging into grout lines.
 After you’ve filled all the joints, make your first “cleanup” passes with the float.
-Your goal is merely to get as much excess grout as possible off the face of the tile in this part of the how to grout tile project.
-Hold the float at a sharp angle to the tile and scrape excess grout from the surface.
-Use a serpentine motion to make it faster and easier (Photo 6).

 It’s a good idea to hold on to a small quantity of unused grout for future touch-ups as you discover how to grout tile.
 Grout will easily absorb ambient moisture, so store it in an airtight container such as a resealable plastic bag or a canning jar.